Toheeb-Ojuolape/kcc-tbd/README.md

 ### Overview 🌳
 This project is a simple implementation of a Decentralized Web Node (DWN) that enables secure storage, management, and transmission of verifiable credentials and decentralized identifiers (DiD).
-The DWN acts as a personal data storage hub in decentralized identity ecosystems, allowing users to control and share their data with trusted parties without relying on centralized intermediaries.
+The DWN acts as a personal data storage hub in decentralized identity ecosystems, allowing users to control and share their data with trusted parties without relying on centralized intermediaries. **The project uses the DIF community DWN instance hosted by Google Cloud.**

 In this implementation, the DWN facilitates: